braxtons12/hyperion_mpl/docs/index.rst

 hyperion::mpl
 *************

-hyperion::mpl is a C++20 meta programming library similar to Boost.Hana.
+hyperion::mpl is a C++20 metaprogramming library focused on making metaprogramming simple and easy.
+With hyperion::mpl, metaprogramming almost as easy as typical application code: you can metaprogram using (relatively) normal variables, values, and functions, in an ergonomic and functional style, instead of the bloat and complexity of the struct templates, partial specializations, SFINAE, and other techniques and tricks typically used in C++ metaprogramming.

-It's currently under active development and has not yet hit a stable release point.
+hyperion::mpl is currently under active development and has not yet hit a stable release point.

 See the :doc:`Quick Start Guide <quick_start>` for how to get started using hyperion::mpl.